rwu2359/FMPddr/README.md

 AppleScript to automate FileMaker DDR into FMPerception

 ##Required
-    Mac only,
+    Mac only
-    FileMaker Pro Advanced,
+    FileMaker Pro Advanced
     FMPerception

 ##Installation